pedrosland/mmal-sys/README.md

 Steps for improvement:

+* Evaluate if rust nightly is useful or switch on/off bindgen's nightly flag if running in nightly or not
 * Make API as natural as possible
 * Manually add `MMAL_ENCODING` constants and similar that aren't supported by bindgen